controllercustom/wifi_control/README.md

 iPhones and iPads have numerous accessibility features such as voice control and eye gaze tracking (newer models).
 MacOS computers have built-in support for camera based head tracking.
-Windows computers support various accessibilty methods such as eye gaze and camera based head tracking, etc. with the installation of third party software.
+Windows computers support various accessibility methods such as eye gaze and camera based head tracking, etc. with the installation of third party software.